KristyWang/BHM_Titer_Correction/README.md

 ### “6_Measurement_uncertainty.R”:
 This R script analyzes variability in RSV FRNT measurements using experimental data from assay controls.
 The objectives are:<br>
 • To characterize measurement variability in both the raw experimental readouts (i.e., foci counts) and the derived foci reduction values.<br>
-• To quantify the contributions of within-batch and between-batch variability to titer estimates obtained using standard methods, including the Karber formula and the 4PL model.<br>
+• To quantify the contributions of within-batch and between-batch variability to titer estimates obtained using standard methods, including the Kärber formula and the 4PL model.<br>
 ### “7_Fit_experimental_data.R”:
-This script applies the proposed modeling framework to real RSV FRNT experimental data, alongside standard methods such as the Karber formula and the 4PL model.
+This script applies the proposed modeling framework to real RSV FRNT experimental data, alongside standard methods such as the Kärber formula and the 4PL model.
 It also generates figures to summarize, visualize, and interpret the analysis results.<br>
 ### “8_Serological_analysis.R”:
 This script evaluates how different titer estimation methods impact RSV serological measures at the population level.
 Analyses include age-stratified seroprevalence, geometric mean titers (GMTs), fold-rises, and seroconversion rates.<br>